tparchman/F24_BIOL792/README.md

 ## Student Learning Outcomes
 By the end of the semester, students should have learned enough to start working more confidently with Unix and Python.
 We will emphasize tools often used in genomics and bioinformatics, but the applications learned will apply generally to data science.
-This course should also prepare students for the more advanced sister course, Data Science for Biology II, taught during spring semesters.
+This course should also prepare students for the more advanced future courses.

 * Students will be able to operate in a Unix computing environment, and will understand the basic use of Unix computing